Answers at your fingertips

 - If you’re the beneficiary of an account, or an Authorized Legal Representative (ALR), you can update your address directly from your profiles, accessible through the dashboard.
 As an ALR, you can manage a beneficiary’s address (where all statements and communications are sent if you select to...
 Read more

 - Vestwell State Savings, LLC, dba Sumday Administration, is the plan manager for the ABLE for ALL Savings Plan — which powers the Hawai’i ABLE program — and provides the online platform for the ABLE account.
-Sumday, a Vestwell Holdings, Inc. company, is affiliated with some of the world’s largest...
+Vestwell Holdings, Inc. is backed by some of the world’s largest financial institutions, and...
 Read more

 - Do I have to pay taxes on my account?